PiyushXmishra/RapportRave/README.md

 - **Customizable Profiles**: Personalize your profile with photos, status updates, and more.
 - **Security and Privacy**: Your privacy is our priority.
 We use end-to-end encryption to keep your conversations secure.

-## Installation

-To use RapportRave, simply visit our website at [www.rapportrave.com](https://www.rapportrave.com) or download our mobile app from the App Store or Google Play Store.

 ## Getting Started

 1. Sign up for a RapportRave account using your email address.